 - Especially there are times when you see no significant improvement but this is the time when you have to hold your rope and keep ongoing.

-- The syllabus of the IAS exam is practically everything and one can not know or remember everything in a matter of few hours, in that case, calculative risks and guess help, but for that one needs to practice a lot to gain that experience of doing it.
+- The syllabus of the IAS exam is practically everything and one can not know or remember everything in a matter of few hours, in that case, calculative risks and guesses help, but for that one needs to practice a lot to gain that experience of doing it.

 There are times when always joining coaching or taking out complete time for the preparation is not possible then students have to do it all by themselves.